-What is the $30,000 instant asset write-off?
+What is the instant asset write-off?

 A deduction is generally available for purchases your business makes.
 The instant asset write off however changes the speed at which you can claim a deduction.
-Since 7.30pm, 2 April 2019, small businesses have been able to immediately deduct business assets costing less than $30,000.
-On 30 June 2020, this $30,000 deduction limit reduces back to $1,000.
+Right now, businesses can immediately deduct the cost of assets up to $20,000 in the same financial year the asset was first used (or installed ready for use).
+On 1 July 2025, this $20,000 deduction limit reduces back to $1,000.
 When we say “immediately deductible” we mean that your business can claim a tax deduction for the asset in the same income year that the asset was purchased and used (or installed ready for use).
 The deduction is claimed on the business’s tax return.

-If your business is registered for GST, the cost of the asset needs to be less than $30,000 exclusive of GST.
-If your business is not registered for GST, it is $30,000 including GST.
+If your business is registered for GST, the cost of the asset needs to be less than $20,000 exclusive of GST.
+If your business is not registered for GST, it is $20,000 including GST.

-Assets costing $30,000 or more can be allocated to a pool and depreciated at a rate of 15% in the first year and 30% for each year thereafter.
+Assets costing $20,000 or more can be allocated to a pool and depreciated at a rate of 15% in the first year and 30% for each year thereafter.

 The instant asset write off only applies to certain depreciable assets.
 There are some assets, like horticultural plants, capital works (building construction costs etc.), assets leased to another party on a depreciating asset lease, etc., that don’t qualify – check with our tax accountants first if you are uncertain.